 Based on Jared Diamond, Guns, Germs, and Steel (Norton, 1997).

 The development of the Americas seems to have lagged that of Eurasia by two or three millennia.
 The Mayans were arguably the most advanced society in the Americas, but their achievements during their Classical period (250 AD – 900 AD) were matched or exceeded by those of Old Babylonia (2000 BC – 1600 BC).
 Both cultures had formal legal systems and tribunals in which to try lawbreakers.
 Both cultures developed monumental architecture, made extensive use of irrigation and hydraulics, and accurately observed the apparent motions of Venus, Mercury, the sun and the moon.
 Both societies had written languages and positional number systems.
-Addition and subtraction were known to the Mayans, but there is no evidence of multiplication or division.
-The Babylonians could do all of these things, and in addition, were familiar with quadratic equations and compound growth.
+The Mayans had algorithms for addition and subtraction, but not for multiplication or division.
+The Babylonians could do all of these things, and were also familiar with quadratic equations and compound growth.
 They appear to have been aware of the Pythagorean Theorem hundreds of years before the birth of Pythagorus.
 Both cultures worked in bronze.
 The Mayans largely reserved this metal for ceremonial purposes, and used weapons of wood and sharpened stone, whereas the Babylonians used it for both weaponry and armour.
 Smelting iron is more difficult than smelting bronze, and neither the Mayans nor the Babylonians achieved it.
 Unfortunately for the Babylonians, their neighbours the Hittites began making iron around 1500 BC.
 The iron weapons of the Hittites allowed them to militarily dominate the region, ending Babylon’s independence.
 No culture in the Americas had developed iron at the time of the European conquest.